 Much of the plastic deposited

-Mass production of plastics, which began just six decades ago, has accelerated to creating 8.3 billion metric tons—most of it in disposable products that end up as trash.
+has accelerated so rapidly that it has created 8.3 billion metric tons—most of it in disposable products that end up as trash.